molul/firewatch_vue/README.md

 ## How to run it

 The app is available in [Vercel](https://cesefor-prueba-vue.vercel.app/).
-You can also clone it and build it typing the following commands:
+You can also clone it and build it typing the following commands in your console:

-cd <path-to-the-cloned-repo>
+cd [path-to-the-cloned-repo>]

 npm install

 npm run dev